Frank77GLD/android_device_asus_K00F/README.md

 Than run: . build/envsetup.sh

-Tnan run: lunch
+Than run: lunch

-Tnan pick the right number.
+Than pick the right number.
 For me its 4 Its the one with the device name: full_K00F

 Than run: make -j2 recoveryimage 2>&1 | tee Asus-buildRecovery.log It will make a log file in the workfolder